hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-dotnet.md

             </td>
             <td>
+                Signed-off-by: kukgini <kukgini@users.noreply.github.com>

 #### Short description of what this resolves:

-Currently, in order to add support for new mime types in credential attributes one has to adjust the framework and add the wanted mime type.
-This PR proposes the option to allow any arbitrary mime types by removing the validation check of mime types.
+nuget.org url points to a deprecated package

 #### Changes proposed in this pull request:

-- Removes strict validation of credential attribute mime types in order to enable arbitrary mime types
+- fix nuget.org location from deprecated to active package

+**Fixes**: #

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-11-14 14:37:56 +0000 UTC
+        Created At 2022-12-30 04:53:39 +0000 UTC
     </div>
 </div>